ClubCedille/docker-debian-fusiondirectory/README.md

 ## TODO

-- Having ldap database in Docker volume.
+- Put ldap database in Docker volume.
 - Add more options on this Docker image.